jameKeaws/my-python-selenium-project/README.md

-# My Python Selenium Project
+# Exploring automation using Python with Selenium

 This is base project for exploring Python + Selenium Automation Testing